 100 million iPods is just the start

 But this was just the start.
 By 2011, Apple sold a massive 300 million iPods.
 While the company eventually stopped reporting iPod sales, the current tally probably stands at more than 400 million.
-The iPhone, meanwhile, passed the 1 billionth unit sold in summer 2016.
+The iPhone, meanwhile, passed the 1 billionth unit sold in summer 2016 and just kept going.

 How many iPods did you own back in the day?
 Lets us know in the comments below.